-The residency program is designed so that 60% of the resident's time is dedicated to patient care services, 20% to teaching, 10% to practice management and 10% to scholarly activity.
+The residency program is designed such that 60% of the resident’s time will be dedicated to patient care services, 20% to teaching, 10% to practice management and 10% to scholarly activity.

-The resident is exposed to five longitudinal and three concentrated learning experiences through their year of tenure.
-The main longitudinal experiences revolve around practice management and patient care services.
+The resident will be exposed to five longitudinal and three concentrated learning experiences through their year of tenure, the main longitudinal experiences revolve around practice management and patient care services.
 The concentrated learning experiences comprise both didactic and experiential teaching.
 In addition, the resident may choose concentrated electives as part of their residency experience.

 - Patient Care

 - Patient/Provider Education